GoekeLab/bambu/README.md

 ```
 ### Using precalculated annotation objects
 Depending on the size of your reference annotations the prepareAnnotations() step may take a few minutes.
 You can also use precalculated annotations and if you plan to run bambu more frequently with the same annotations, we recommend to save the bambuAnnotations object.
-The bambuAnnotation object can be calculated from a .gtf file:
+The bambuAnnotation object can be calculated from:

+a) a .gtf file:
 ```rscript
 annotations <- prepareAnnotation(gtf.file)
 ```
-From TxDb object
+b) a TxDb object
 ```rscript
 annotations <- prepareAnnotations(txdb)
 ```